marcglasberg/i18n_extension/README.md

 can be anything, including `String`, `int`, `double`, `DateTime`, or even your own custom object types, as long as they implement `==` and `hashCode`.

-Don't forget that your extensions need to be on your type.
+Don’t forget that your extensions need to be on your type.
 For example, if you use `int` as your key type, you need to declare `extension Localization on int { ... }`.